-Each of these apps strengthens users’ finances in some way, whether by making it easier to track spending, finding opportunities to trim bills or reduce the impact of planned expenditures, or painlessly squirreling away funds for a rainy day.
+Each of these apps strengthens users’ finances in some way, whether by making it easier to track spending, reducing overspending, finding opportunities to trim bills or reduce the impact of planned expenditures, or painlessly squirreling away funds for a rainy day.

-Wikibuy compensates us when you get the Wikibuy extension using the links we provided.
+Capital One Shopping compensates us when you get the Capital One Shopping extension using the links we provided.

 Paid non-client endorsement.
 See Apple App Store and Google Play reviews.
 View important disclosures.